What is True Power Factor?

 Distortion Power Factor:

 The non-linear devices( All the semiconductor devices) draw non-sinusoidal current from the sinusoidal source.
-According to Fourier Series, the non-sinusoidal current can be resolved into the fundamental and integral multiples of the fundamental current.
-The integral multiples of the fundamental current are the harmonics current that produces the distortion in the electrical network.
+According to the Fourier Series, the non-sinusoidal current can be resolved into the fundamental and integral multiples of the fundamental current.
+The integral multiples of the fundamental current are the harmonic current that produces the distortion in the electrical network.

 Distortion power factor= 1/ (√ 1 +THD2i)